igorekpotworek/money-transfer/README.md

 The purpose of this project was to create a simple REST API that provides an option to transfer money between bank accounts.
 The whole project was implemented in Java using the Micronaut framework.
-Crucial part - transfer service was implemented using pessimistic locking (repeatable read isolation level is another option).
+Crucial part - transfer service was implemented using pessimistic locking.
 Lock ordering was used to prevent deadlock.

 ## Build the project
 ```